vmarquez/PureBomberMan/README.md

 When I first started studying and dabbling in functional programming, I quickly understood how pure functions could help reusibility, reduce complexity, and ovearll be more pleasant to work with.
 However, I did not immediately see how you could utilize functional progarmming in a state heavy, concurrent environment, and from what I've read on  various forums, message boards, and twitter, this lack of knowledge seems somewhat widespread.
-In an effort to answer the 'how' that a few friends have asked, I'd like to show how not only is it doable, it's quite simple and elegant using just a few of core functional concepts I've been learning.
-This is just one of many different ways to write a concurrent, pure, functional game.
-Before I scare any of you off, I'd like to say that until recently I've only programmed in imperative languages, I have no formal computer science training, no math background, and I don't actually know category theory.

-I'm going to go step by step through a very naieve, conceptually simle implementation of bomber man in scala, so to follow you should have some familiarity with scala and understand more or less what for comprehension is doing.
+I thought it might be helpful as both an excersie and for others to show that a very simple concurrent multiplayer game could be made pure and maintain it's concurrency *and* simplicity.
+To understand the code, I'm going to assume fluency in scala and understanding of for comprehension.
+Some passing familiarity with the funcitonal concepts such as monads and/or functional IO woud be helpful too, but I'll link to some of my favorite blog posts on the subject .

 So, what is a "pure" functional program?
 I'll define it to mean a program containing only [Referentially Transparent](http://en.wikipedia.org/wiki/Referential_transparency_(computer_science)) functions.
 But why would we want that?
 Instead of trying to explain myself, I'll use the cannonical [Functional Programming in Scala](http://www.manning.com/bjarnason/)'s excellent explanation:
->...enables a very simple and natural mode of reasoning about program evaluation, called the substitution model.
+>[Referential Transparency] enables a very simple and natural mode of reasoning about program evaluation, called the substitution model.
 When expressions are referentially transparent, we can imagine that
 >computation proceeds very much like we would solve an algebraic equation.
 We fully expand every part of an expression, replacing all variables with their referents, and then reduce
 >it to its simplest form.
 At each step we replace a term with an equivalent one; we say that computation proceeds by substituting equals for equals.
 In other words, RT enables
 >equational reasoning about programs.

 First things first, we should define our 'entities', the data we'll be working with.